Opalmaster/LotR-Music-Patch/README.md

 # LotR Music Patch
 I created this patch because the other patch was bugged and did not cover most zones and most tracks.

-You can hear many LotR and Hobbit songs playing in many different zones and all cities.
+You will hear many different LotR and Hobbit songs in many zones and all cities.

 Enjoy!

 # HOW TO INSTALL